mattmc3/antidote/tests/test_using_directive.md

-# antidote use: directive tests
+# antidote using: directive tests

 ## Setup